wirt-ee/wirt-ee.github.io/docs/varia/DIY/3d/index.md

----
-title: 3D printing and design
+# 3D printing and design
----

 ## Kossel XL
 Everything physical has a form.
 A 3D printer is a tool to shape this form.
 Suddenly, you can reverse engineer replacement parts for home appliances that you otherwise have to throw away entirely.
 You can pull things out of your imagination.
 Or you can take someone's design and iterate on it to become more useful.
 Nowadays, you don't have to be excellent at CAD, describe what you want, give basic dimensions, and LLM will do it for you.
 Every machine is unique.
 Here's mine.